susanmeerdink/Fractional-Cover-Image-Analysis/README.md

 ### Dependencies/ Requirements:
 This code was designed for a Nikon Coolpix 5700.
 It may work on other imagery, but needs to be tested.
 Developed on MATLAB 2015 and MATLAB 2013.
+Code has been updated to support MATLAB 2016.

 ### Steps:
 #### STARTING PROGRAM: